Guidance

 • has no claim to British nationality from the documents provided

-Windrush status letters: UK and overseas applications
+Windrush status letters: UK and international applications

-If you receive a Windrush status letter as evidence to support a UK or overseas application, you must accept the letter as proof of nationality only, along with any supporting evidence the customer can provide.
+If you receive a Windrush status letter as evidence to support a UK or international application, you must accept the letter as proof of nationality only, along with any supporting evidence the customer can provide.
 You must still request documents to confirm identity, in line with guidance.

 You must accept the status letter on balance of probability, if the customer is unable to provide any further supporting documents to confirm their nationality.
 This is because the Windrush team have already carried out extensive checks on the application.
-You must not offer the holder of the letter the option of DNA evidence for overseas cases as this will not be necessary.
+You must not offer the holder of the letter the option of DNA evidence for international cases as this will not be necessary.

 Windrush: checking UKVI systems